 There’s a consensus among activists that periods are moving into the spotlight.
 Christine Saulnier, the Nova Scotia director of the Canadian Centre for Policy Alternatives, says this cultural shift may have risen out of the #MeToo movement’s emphasis on inclusivity and accommodation.
 “Perhaps there is an opening here for us to get free menstrual products,” says Saulnier.
 “I think there’s something very symbolic about having things publicly free.
 And we can’t undervalue the symbols.”

-Nor can we ignore the reality: free menstrual products could make a world of difference to people in precarious financial situations, like Rachael Hanakowski.
+Nor can we ignore the reality: free menstrual products could make a world of difference to people in precarious financial situations, like Charlotte.
 “Oh my God, that would be amazing,” she says.
-She wouldn’t have to go around asking people in the cafeteria or the nurse in the Wellness Centre for supplies.
+She wouldn’t have to go around asking people in the cafeteria or the nurse in the health centre for supplies.
 “It would be one less thing to worry about.”

 This story originally appeared in our October 2018 issue with the title "Bloody expensive."
 To read more of The United Church Observer's award-winning content, subscribe to the magazine today.